shilgam/vagrant-tour/README.md

 1. cd into project's root dir

+1. setup VM environment

     1. initialize a new Vagrant environment

             $ vagrant init

     1. start the vagrant environment

             $ vagrant up

-1. interact with the machine
+1. interact with the VM environment

-    1. Load http://127.0.0.1:4567 in your browser where you will find a web page that is being served from the guest virtual machine.
+    1. load http://127.0.0.1:4567 in your browser where you will find a web page that is being served from the guest virtual machine.

     1. SSH into the machine

             $ vagrant ssh

-            # Test the synced folder
+            # test the synced folder
             vagrant@vagrant:~$ ls /vagrant/foo

+1. teardown VM environment

+    1. suspend the machine

+            $ vagrant suspend

+        NOTE: it is intended for stopping and starting work quickly.
+The downside is that the virtual machine will still use disk space while suspended, and requires additional disk space to store the state of the virtual machine RAM.

+    1. halt the machine

+            $ vagrant halt

+        Halting the virtual machine will gracefully shut down the guest operating system and power down the guest machine.
+        NOTE: A halted guest machine will take more time to start from a cold boot and will still consume disk space.

-1. stop the machine that Vagrant is managing and remove all the resources created
+    1. destroy the machine

             $ vagrant destroy

+        It will remove all traces of the guest machine from your system, stop the guest machine, power it down, and reclaim its disk space and RAM.

     1. remove the box

             # list your box files
             $ vagrant box list
             hashicorp/bionic64  (virtualbox, 1.0.282)

             # remove the box file
             $ vagrant box remove hashicorp/bionic64